StandartTemplateConstruct/OpenMMBrowser/README.md

 # OpenMMBrowser
-A keyboard controlled multitab browser that overlays OpenMMLab models on the web pages open in it
+A keyboard controlled multitab browser that overlays OpenMMLab model processing result on the web pages open in it